pnchatterji/bosch-one/samples/coines/coines_bridge_firmware/README.rst

 COINES Bridge Firmware
 ######################
+COINES Bridge is a firmware that allows applications running on a desktop to communicate with a BST application board via USB/BLE and execute COINES operations on it remotely, without having to flash the embedded application.

 Overview
 ********

 COINES Bridge Firmware on ZCOINES
-Application Board 3.0 and Arduino Nicla Sense ME
+Application Board 3.x and Arduino Nicla Sense ME

 *Abbreviations used:*
-AB3 - Application Board 3.0
+AB3 - Application Board 3.x
 Nicla - Arduino Nicla Sense ME

 Wiring
 ******
+For AB3.x: Connect desktop to board via J-Link debug probe on the debug pins of the board to flash the firmware.
+Connect to USB port of the board for application communication via USB
+For Nicla: Connect to USB port of the board both for flashing and application communication via USB

 Building and Running
 ********************